North Carolina Democratic Party: U.S. Senate

-Both of North Carolina's U.S. Senate seats have been held by Republicans since 2014.
+Both of North Carolina's U.S. Senate seats have been held by Republicans since 2015.
 Kay Hagan was the last Democrat to represent North Carolina in the U.S. Senate.
 First elected in 2008, Hagan lost her bid for a second term in 2014 to Republican challenger Thom Tillis who has held the seat since.

 U.S. House of Representatives

-Out of the 14 seats North Carolina is apportioned in the U.S. House of Representatives, seven are held by Democrats:
+Out of the 14 seats North Carolina is apportioned in the U.S. House of Representatives, 4 are held by Democrats:

 Statewide offices

-Democrats control four of the ten elected statewide offices:
+Democrats control five of the ten elected statewide offices: